-You must inform your supervisor as soon as possible when you know that you need to be absent for one of the above reasons.
+Employees must inform your supervisor as soon as possible when they know of the need to be absent for one of the above reasons.
 In situations of three (3) or more consecutive sick leave absences, a doctor's note or bereavement related documents will be required upon your return from leave.
-Sick leaves of more than five (5) consecutive days should be referred to the Employee Benefits Department and may be approved under the Family and Medical Leave Act (see below).
-Failure to follow your worksite's reporting procedures may result in unauthorized, unpaid absences and discipline, up to and including termination.
-Calling in sick excessively, without physician certification and/or without proper cause may also result in discipline, up to and including termination.
+Sick leaves of more